aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

 ### is\_file\_unique($file, $upload\_id)

-Queries the `files` and `parameter_file` tables to make sure that no imaging datasets with the same `SeriesUID` and `EchoTime` or the same `MD5sum` hash can be found in the database already.
+Queries the `files` and `parameter_file` tables to make sure that no imaging datasets with the same `SeriesUID`, `EchoTime`, `EchoNumber` and `PhaseEncodingDirection` or the same `MD5sum` hash can be found in the database already.
 If there is a match, it will return a message with the information about why the file is not unique.
 If there is no match, then it will return undef.

 INPUTS:
   - $file     : the file object from the `NeuroDB::File` package